 Warning

-Even though multivitamins are readily available over the counter, they can be harmful when mixed with certain medications, per the FDA.
+Even though dietary supplements are readily available over the counter, they can be harmful when mixed with certain medications, per the FDA.

-For instance, taking both warfarin and vitamin E can increase the risk for internal bleeding or stroke, as both act as blood thinners.
-And, people with kidney disease should speak to their docs before taking a multi because there are special multis developed for them, says certified gerontological specialist Phyllis Famularo, RD for Sodexo and adjunct assistant professor at Rutgers University.
+For instance, taking both warfarin and vitamin E can increase the risk of internal bleeding or stroke, as both act as blood thinners.
+And, people with kidney disease should speak to their docs before taking a multi because there are special multis developed for them, says certified gerontological specialist Phyllis Famularo, RD, an adjunct assistant professor at Rutgers University.

 Always talk to your doctor before adding a new supplement — especially if you're taking medication.

-The Equate Complete Multivitamin 50+ is listed as a top pick for adults over age 50 in an April 2020 review of multivitamins and supplements from ConsumerLab, an organization that independently tests health and nutritional products.
-It contains more than your daily value of vitamin D, with 1,000 IU, and also provides potassium and calcium, which are important for older adults.
+The highly rated Equate Complete Multivitamin Adults 50+ contains more than your daily value of vitamin D, with 1,000 IU, and also provides potassium and calcium, which are important for older adults.

-And don't shy away from generics.
+And it's a close match with popular brand-name multis at a lower cost.
 "While Centrum Silver is a household name, a generic multivitamin will be much less expensive and have almost the same composition," Famularo says.

-2. Best for Men: Member's Mark Men 50+ Multivitamin
+2. Best for Men: Nature Made Multi for Him 50+

-This multi is another top pick from the ConsumerLab review — this time, for people assigned male at birth over age 50.
-Each pill contains more than your recommended daily value (DV) for vitamins A, C, D and E, as well as B6 and B12.
-It also contains 16 percent of the DV for calcium.
+Each pill contains more than your recommended daily value (DV) for vitamins C, D and E, as well as B6 and B12.
+It also contains 12 percent of the DV for calcium.

 3. Best for Women: Thorne Women’s Multi 50+